Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Learning Algorithm Design for CFEL

 \section{Learning Algorithm Design for CFEL}

-Since the CFEL system in Figure~\ref{fig:system} contains multiple clusters without a central aggregator, the classic FedAvg algorithm is not directly applicable.
-In this section, we propose a new federated optimization method called \emph{Cooperative Edge-based Federated Averaging (CE-FedAvg)} that can efficiently solve \eqref{prob:global_edge} at mobile edge networks.
-A list of main notations used in the paper is summarized in Table~\ref{tab:notations}.
+Since the CFEL system in Fig.~\ref{fig:system} contains multiple clusters without a central aggregator, the classic FedAvg algorithm is not directly applicable.
+In this section, we propose a new federated optimization method called \emph{Cooperative Edge-based Federated Averaging} (CE-FedAvg) to efficiently solve \eqref{prob:global_edge}.